JoaquimXG/CM4025-Enterprise-Web/backend/README.md

 1. Password reset/recovery
 2. Email verification
 3. MFA
-4. Complex permissions
-  - The outline for this is done, see IsAdmin and IsAuthenticated implementations
-  - Further work can be done on more complex permissions but they are likley not required here.
-    - read, write, update, delete permissions
-5. Eager loading for related queries, should be handled at the view level
-6. Relative imports???
 7. CSRFTOKEN???
 Should ask whether they are likely to care about this in class

 ### DONE